-It is recommended that Council endorses the comments in Attachment 5 to Report CJ002-02/21 as the City of Joondalup's submission on the draft State Planning Policy 4.2 - Activity Centres and draft State Planning Policy 4.2 - Implementation Guidelines.
+It is recommended that Council endorses the comments in Attachment 5 to this Report as the City of Joondalup's submission on the draft State Planning Policy 4.2 - Activity Centres and draft State Planning Policy 4.2 - Implementation Guidelines.

-That Council ENDORSES the City of Joondalup's submission on the draft revised State Planning Policy 4.2 - Activity Centres and the draft State Planning Policy 4.2 - Implementation Guidelines as shown in Attachment 5 to Report CJ002-02/21 and forwards the City of Joondalup's submission to the Western Australian Planning Commission.
+That Council ENDORSES the City of Joondalup's submission on the draft revised State Planning Policy 4.2 - Activity Centres and the draft State Planning Policy 4.2 - Implementation Guidelines as shown in Attachment 5 to this Report and forwards the City of Joondalup's submission to the Western Australian Planning Commission.